-Destroyed during the Reformation, the once rich and influential Cistercian catholic abbey on the Furness peninsula, part of modern-day Cumbria, now lies in ruins.
-The sandstone remnants, now almost 1,000 years old, are a popular tourist attraction.
+Destroyed during the Reformation, this once rich and influential Cistercian catholic abbey on the Furness peninsula, part of modern-day Cumbria, now lies in ruins.
+The sandstone remnants, almost 1,000 years old, are a popular tourist attraction.
 Over its long history many rumours emerged regarding the contents of its vaults, including suggestions that both the Holy Grail and the crown jewels lost by King John in the mud of the Wash resided there.

 In the years since Henry VIII ordered the dissolution of monasteries and Furness Abbey was left abandoned, many visitors have reported encounters with ghosts and spirits that wander the grounds.

 Many accounts suggest that some of the former members of either the Congregation of Savigny that founded the abbey, or the Cistercians that it later passed to, continue to haunt the grounds.
 Most stories refer to the figures of monks being seen wandering the grounds and ruins, the bulk of which today is protected by Grade I listing by Historic England.
 One particular monk has been reported repeatedly, sometimes walking slowly across the grounds towards the gatehouse before disappearing into a wall.
 Other times he is seen ascending the remains of a stone staircase.

 Another frequently sighted spirit resembling a monk is one on horseback, often riding at speed below an arch close to the remains of the abbey’s tavern.
 One account came from a then 16-year old boy who claimed to have seen a hooded man on horseback close to the West Gate in 1980.
 The witness is now a well-respected doctor in Australia and remains adamant about what he saw as a teenager.